mclima/1-DOM-scripting/readme.md

 Examine the page in the dev tools.
 Note the responsive navigation using the toggle device toolbar.

-(Here's where the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample was found.)
+Aside: "All the News That Fits We Print!" is an old joke.
+"All the News That's Fit to Print," is the actual slogan of The New York Times.

+We are using a common [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793).

 We are currenly viewing a single page application - there is only one HTML file and we scroll up and down to view the content.
-We could mimic a multi page app using css.

 ## CSS Enhancements